 The borough of St. Laurent issued a record number of building permits in 2019 — a 53 percent increase ($138 million) from the year before, for projects totaling $398 million.

-Mayor Alan De Sousa announced the new numbers at last week's public council meeting, and added that most of the planned residential projects aim to attain Leadership in Energy and Environmental Design (LEED) green building certification.
+Mayor Alan De Sousa announced the new numbers at the recent public council meeting, and added that most of the planned residential projects aim to attain Leadership in Energy and Environmental Design (LEED) green building certification.

 DeSousa attributed the increase in building permits to his administration’s planning efforts devoted to the residential and industrial construction sectors.